bham-carpentries/2019-01-16-bham_shell-novice/_episodes/06-script.md

 Sure enough,
 our script's output is exactly what we would get if we ran that pipeline directly.

-> ## Text vs. Whatever
->
-> We usually call programs like Microsoft Word or LibreOffice Writer "text
-> editors", but we need to be a bit more careful when it comes to
-> programming.
-By default, Microsoft Word uses `.docx` files to store not
-> only text, but also formatting information about fonts, headings, and so
-> on.
-This extra information isn't stored as characters, and doesn't mean
-> anything to tools like `head`: they expect input files to contain
-> nothing but the letters, digits, and punctuation on a standard computer
-> keyboard.
-When editing programs, therefore, you must either use a plain
-> text editor, or be careful to save files as plain text.
-{: .callout}

 What if we want to select lines from an arbitrary file?
 We could edit `middle.sh` each time to change the filename, but that would probably take longer than just retyping the command.